nanochess/ecsbasic/README.md

 ![image](shot0005.gif)

+The resulting value is meaningless because the calculations exceed completely the floating-point precision.

 There's no roadmap currently, and so far I've only implemented a core BASIC language.
 There are 26 variables (A-Z).
 The floating-point support is 25-bit mantissa, 7-bit exponent, and sign.

 The following statements are supported: